JanssenProject/jans/docs/cedarling/patterns/annotation-workflow.md

 //  (3, "identity_check", "onboarding.identity_check")]
 ```

-Collecting with `filter_map` and a chain of `?` reads better and is wrong.
-A new `forbid` that
+A `filter_map` with a chain of `?` reads better and discards every group it cannot parse.
+A new
-carries `@required_step` but no `@redirect_route` drops out of the list, so the user sees two
+`forbid` that carries `@required_step` but no `@redirect_route` falls out of the list, so the user
-remaining steps while three policies deny them, completes both, and is refused again with no
+sees two remaining steps while three policies deny them, completes both, and is refused again with
-explanation.
-The whole selling point of this pattern is that adding a policy is enough;
+no explanation.
+This pattern pays off because adding a policy is enough, and that only holds when a
-that only holds if a policy the application cannot render is loud rather than invisible.
+policy the application cannot render fails loudly instead of disappearing.

-The sort is not optional. `reason()` is a set of policy IDs with no defined iteration order, so the
+The sort is required. `reason()` is a set of policy IDs with no defined iteration
-policies come back in whatever order the set yields, and two separate `annotation_values` calls
+order, so the policies come back in whatever order the set yields, and two separate
-cannot be zipped by position: the first value of one list does not necessarily belong to the same
+`annotation_values` calls cannot be zipped by position: the first value of one list does not
-policy as the first value of the other.
-Anything that has to stay paired belongs in
+necessarily belong to the same policy as the first value of the other.
+Anything that has to stay
-`annotations_by_policy`, and anything that has to stay ordered has to say so in an annotation and be
+paired belongs in `annotations_by_policy`, and anything that has to stay ordered has to say so in an
-sorted by the application.
+annotation and be sorted by the application.

 With that in hand, the application has a checklist rather than a single error.
 It can show the whole
 remaining path instead of revealing one obstacle at a time, redirect to the lowest-numbered step,